National HMO Lobby

 Then, in the autumn of 2007, Simon Llewellyn, Head of Private Renting and Leasehold at Communities and Local Government, wrote "we fully recognise the difficulties that can arise with large concentrations of dwellings with group occupation and recognise that there may be a case for amending the Town and Country Planning (Use Classes) Order 1987 (as amended).
 We therefore propose to consult next year on proposals to amend the Use Classes Order in relation to HMOs."
 In a written answer in the Commons on 15 January 2008, Planning Minister Iain Wright reiterated this commitment: "We propose to consult on possible amendments to the Use Classes Order in relation to HMOs later in the year."

 On 9 April 2008, "a new review aimed at improving the management and conditions of people living in Houses in Multiple Occupation (HMOs) was launched by Housing and Planning Minister Caroline Flint."
 The Review was in fact the subject of the HMOs Seminar attended by the National HMO Lobby at CLG on the same day, 9 April.
 This Seminar was the final phase of the preliminaries to the HMO Review and to the consultation on the Use Classes Order.
-A draft report is due by the end of April, and then a final report early in May.
-Then CLG will move towards a formal, public Consultation Paper on the UCO.
+A Report by the consultancy ECOTEC was published by CLG on 26 September, titled Evidence Gathering - Housing in Multiple Occupation and possible planning responses; the report attracted media attention, in the Guardian, on Radio 2 and in the Mail on Sunday.
+The National HMO Lobby responded the following month.

 Below may be found -